-As of December 31, 2018, the City had a vested balance in the cumulative reserve fund of \$43,668, which is considered to be fully vested.
+As of December 31, 2018, the City's balance available to be refunded per the SDPAA was \$132,787 which was an increase (decrease) of \$89,119 from the previous year.
 The deposit is not recorded in the City's financial statements due to the modified cash basis of accounting elected by the City.